mitre/strategy-mining/README.md

     gradle build -Dparams="../input/apefight/experiment.apeFight.nlogo.params"
     ```

-    - The argument `-PparamsFile="..."` tells the build where to find the params file for the model you're building.
+    - The argument `-Dparams="..."` tells the build where to find the params file for the model you're building.
 The params file path can be either fully qualified or relative to the `emd` directory as shown here.

 ### Running the model